Canada Goose (clothing): In popular culture

-Canada Goose has used Hollywood to promote its products.
+Canada Goose has used product placement to promote its products.
 The jackets have been worn in several films, starting with The Day After Tomorrow.
 American model Kate Upton appeared on the cover of the 2013 Sports Illustrated Swimsuit edition in a bikini bottom and a Canada Goose parka.
-Product placement with celebrities was part of the marketing strategy when it went international in 2010.
+The Sports Illustrated cover was later parodied in an ad for Moose Knuckles, another Canadian appareller and competitor to Canada Goose.

 In 2016, rapper Lil Uzi Vert released a mixtape featuring a song titled "Canadian Goose".

 Professional athletes have also promoted Canada Goose.
 During Boston Red Sox designated hitter David Ortiz's final trip to Toronto during the 2016 Major League Baseball season, Toronto Blue Jays players José Bautista and Edwin Encarnación each gave Ortiz a custom-made Canada Goose jacket, valued at US$1000.

 In 2020, amidst the COVID-19 pandemic, actor Ryan Reynolds and Canada Goose donated parkas for 300 students in Arctic Bay, Nunavut.